revng/revng/docs/FromIRToExecutable.rst

         where it should be placed by the linker.
 :end: Corresponding end address.

-The `li-csv-to-ld-options` script converts this CSV file into parameters for the linker to enforce the location of this sections.
+The `csv-to-ld-options` script converts this CSV file into parameters for the linker to enforce the location of this sections.

 As a result of this operation, the actual translated code might end up in an